COP27: How do you stop climate change?

-The COP26 climate summit in Glasgow has been billed as a last chance to limit global warming to 1.5C.
+The COP27 climate summit in Sharm el-Sheikh has been billed as a "watershed moment" for climate change.

-But beyond the deals and photo opportunities, what are the key things countries need to do in order to tackle climate change?
+What are some key things countries need to do to tackle the problem?

 1. Keep fossil fuels in the ground